conghao321/eBaySearchMobileDev/Readme.md

 #### 2. Quick Start:

-Download the codes, and try it.
+a.
+Download the codes

+b.
+Import the android files to your android studio projects

+##### 	Do not forget to add packages

+c.
 I already provide all materials to you, including the pictures, icons, and of course, source code.

-WHAT, you don't know how to run it?
+#### WHAT??   you say that you don't know how to run it?
 Please google it...